Chinese golfer Yin Ruoning aims to add another Major to her resume in 2026

 Yin has shown her calibre as a contender on the prestigious circuit over the last four years, during which she also rose to the top of the world rankings in 2023.

 Her quick ascent has also surprised her.
-She said: “My achievements are way ahead of what I expecting it.
+She said: “My achievements are way ahead of what I was expecting.

-“When I first got on tour, I thought maybe it’ll be three years to get used to play on the LPGA Tour, and after three years, we’ll see what happens.
+“When I first got on tour, I thought maybe it’ll be three years to get used to playing on the LPGA Tour, and after three years, we’ll see what happens.

-She heads into Sentosa this week with confidence, hoping to continue her bright start to the season.
+She heads to Sentosa this week with confidence, hoping to continue her bright start to the season.

 “I was talking to my caddie and my coach last week.
 I said I think my game is sharper compared to at this time of any past years, so it’s not as rusty,” said Yin, who finished tied-21st at the 2025 edition.